faridamiri/ReadgooglefinanceJson/README.md

 # ReadgooglefinanceJson
-reading frequently data from Google/finance in format json this is most simple api by python to reading jason data from google finance ,
+reading frequently data from Google/finance in format Json this is most simple api by python to reading Json data from google finance ,